• Home

 Surfers Paradise – Reasons to Visit

-Ten million tourists visit Queensland’s Gold Coast every year, handily generating over $2.5 billion for the region.
-Whether they come for the excellent surfing and amusement parks or the stunning architectural landmarks, Gold Coast is where holidays would holiday if they could.
-One of the city’s most enchanting sections is the suburb known as “Surfers Paradise.”
-While it’s obviously named after coastal Australia’s most bronzed and regal pastime, Surfers — as the locals refer to it — has much more than just killer and breathtaking beaches and waves.
+Ten million tourists visit Queensland’s Gold Coast every pre-Covid year, handily generating over $2.5 billion for the region.
+Whether they come for the excellent surfing and amusement parks or the stunning architectural landmarks, the Gold Coast is where holidays would holiday if they could.
+One of the city’s most popular sections is the suburb known as “Surfers Paradise.”
+While it’s obviously named after coastal Australia’s bronzed and regal pass time, Surfers — as the locals refer to it — has much more than just killer and breathtaking beaches and waves.

-If what you’re after is a sunny, fun and memorable holiday in Gold Coast, pack your itinerary full of the happenings in Surfers.
+If what you’re after is a sunny, fun, and memorable holiday in Gold Coast, pack your itinerary full of the activities in Surfers.
 Whether you’re young or old, athletic or adroit, Surfers Paradise will deliver.

 Surfers Paradise Meter Maids